 (b) the importance of the child and his or her parent, or the young person, participating as fully as possible in decisions relating to the exercise of the function concerned;

 (c) the importance of the child and his or her parent, or the young person, being provided with the information and support necessary to enable participation in those decisions;

 (d) the need to support the child and his or her parent, or the young person, in order to facilitate the development of the child or young person and to help him or her achieve the best possible educational and other outcomes.

-(Children and Families Act, section 19, our bold type).
+(Children and Families Act, section 19).

-While you are checking your child’s plan, remember:
+While you are checking your child’s Plan, remember: